mayathesci/Data-Analysis-Portfolio-/Hospital Readmissions SQL/README.md

 ## Findings

-Readmission burden:Of the 8,000 patients analyzed, 77.29% experienced a 30-day hospital readmission, indicating a significant operational and clinical challenge.
+Readmission burden: Of the 8,000 patients analyzed, 77.29% experienced a 30-day hospital readmission, indicating a significant operational and clinical challenge.

 Age-related risk: Readmission rates increased with age, with patients aged 65 years and older representing the highest-risk demographic.